kaotickj/RPG-Name-Genie/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ---

-**Disclaimer:** Always respect privacy and copyrights when adding names to the database.
-This tool is for personal and non-commercial use.
+**Disclaimer:** While using this tool, always adhere to privacy and copyright guidelines when adding names to the database.
+This tool is suitable for both personal and commercial use, with a mandatory requirement for attribution in the form of a credit that reads, "Names generated using RPG Name Generator by Kaotickj."